guidoism/escape/inspiration/jonesforth.md

         +---------|---|---|---|---|---|---|---|---|------------|------------|------------|------------+
                                                    codeword

-        (Note to those following the source of FIG-FORTH / ciforth: My >DFA definition is different from theirs, because they have an extra indirection).
+        (Note to those following the source of FIG-FORTH / ciforth: My `>DFA` definition is different from theirs, because they have an extra indirection).

-        You can see that >DFA is easily defined in FORTH just by adding 4 to the result of >CFA.
+        You can see that `>DFA` is easily defined in FORTH just by adding 4 to the result of `>CFA`.
 */

         defword ">DFA",4,,TDFA